 The Enterprise Engagement Alliance provides a speakers bureau featuring the field’s leaders who combine front-line senior executive experience with the world’s first formal CEO-led strategy for integrating engagement efforts across the organization.
 All Enterprise Engagement speakers have extensive experience speaking before groups of all sizes on almost every continent.
+Subjects include Human Capital Management and Metrics; Return on Investment of Engagement processes for measuring program effectiveness; briefings on the principles of Stakeholder Capitalism, and more.
 Our goal is to tie our presentations to your specific organizational strategies, tactics, and objectives.
 See: ESM: News Analysis: What is the ROI of the $11 Billion Market for Motivational Speaking and Executive Coaching.

 INTERVIEW ON ENTERPRISE ENGAGEMENT.
-To hear what an interview on Enterprise Engagement sounds like, listen to this interview with EEA Founder Bruce Bolger with Engage for Success Radio in the U.K.
+To hear what an interview on Enterprise Engagement sounds like, listen to this interview with EEA Founder Bruce Bolger on Stakeholder Capitalism.

 - The definition, framework, and implementation process.